 Strategic vision and careful management have helped U.S. public libraries weather the storm of the Great Recession, supporting their role as a lifeline to the technology resources and digital skills essential to full participation in civic life and in the nation’s economy

 There are a variety of public services tasks that technical services librarians or staff may be asked to perform, including scheduled times at the reference or circulation desks, bibliographic instruction, and taking over subject specialist responsibilities.
-In this e-forum, we want to discuss what kinds of public services responsibilities you perform, the training you received, how that training is refreshed (or how you are kept in the loop), and how you balance these responsibilities with your technical services duties.
+In this e-forum, we discussed what kinds of public services responsibilities you perform, the training you received, how that training is refreshed (or how you are kept in the loop), and how you balance these responsibilities with your technical services duties.

 Publisher’s Weekly posted an article on its blog that allowed various publishing industry professionals from a variety of outlets to expand on the generally accepted prediction that ebooks will make up 50% of total trade book sales within five years.